 The Recording Studio of the Towson University Department of Music (RSTUDM) features a main recording room and three isolation booths, as well as a control room capable of surround mixing.
 This Pro Tools HD facility has a wide range of high quality microphones, preamps, and processors.

 The Creative Technology Lab is the primary home for our students studying composition.
 The lab offers a wide variety of hardware and software for our student composers.

 The Department of Music's computer lab is equipped with iMacs and MIDI controllers.
 Many of the department's technology classes are taught in this space.
 Available software includes Finale, Logic, Adobe Creative Suite and more.

-The Resource Room contains an extensive collection of books, scores, audio and video recordings and more.
+The Resource Room, designated for the exclusive use of music department students, contains an extensive collection of books, scores, audio and video recordings and more.
 In addition, there are six computers and an A/V playback station.